Weaving a Story 2: oral stage: Themes

 "Weaving a Story 2: oral stage" represents a turning point in Neon Genesis Evangelion; from this point, the series relies more on the mysteries and emotional bonds of the characters than on action elements.
-According to Hideaki Anno, the third-and-last arc of the anime begins with the episode. so the story becomes more "abstract".
+Protoculture Addicts magazine also noted "the story is really picking up speed" in this story arc.
+According to Hideaki Anno, the third and last arc of the anime begins with the episode, so the story becomes more "abstract".
 Shinji, absorbed by Eva-01 after the previous episode's battle, finds himself in his inner world, and questions his life and his reasons for piloting the Evangelion 01, concluding he boards the Eva to gain the approval of others.
+According to scholar Sano Yasuyuki, "Weaving a Story 2" represents a "turning point" in Shinji's journey.
 He finds himself in a closed, cozy world where he seeks the innermost aspirations, and dreams of his ego's desires.
-Searching tentatively for the meaning of his existence, it becomes clear he desires affection and care from the people around him.
+Searching tentatively for the meaning of his existence, it becomes clear that he desires affection and care from the people around him.
 He remembers past battles and ponders the meaning of war.
-In his spiritual world, Shinji also remembers he had already met Eva-01 before he arrived at Nerv, fleeing from his parents.
-According to an official booklet about the series, Shinji ran away from that site, and that incident planted a "compulsive idea" he must not run away in him.
-Academic Giuseppe Gatto noted the theme of "postbiotic" fusion is linked to "forms of narrative diradiation and confusion" that intensify as the relationship between Shinji and the Eva-01 becomes more complex, and the boundary "between reality and virtuality, intention and action, me-ness and we-ness becomes indistinguishable".
+In his spiritual world, Shinji also remembers that he had already met Eva-01 before he arrived at Nerv, fleeing from his parents.
+According to an official booklet about the series, Shinji ran away from that site, and that incident planted a "compulsive idea" in him that he must not "run away".
+Academic Giuseppe Gatti noted the theme of "postbiotic" fusion is linked to "forms of narrative diradiation and confusion" that intensify as the relationship between Shinji and the Eva-01 becomes more complex, and the boundary "between reality and virtuality, intention and action, me-ness and we-ness becomes indistinguishable".